Registration and coffee

 Drawing on live cases, what counts as being fair and not fair at the investigatory stage?

 Just what is fair enough when it comes to the tribunal?

-Paul is a "standout rising star" and "problem-solver" with particular "strength in dismissal cases."
-His clients include Cambridge colleges and local authorities.
+Matthew is a "standout rising star" and "problem-solver" with particular "strength in discrimination cases."
+His clients include many significant public sector employers.

 Close of conference